dingtianding/Underhood/README.md

   ![search](https://user-images.githubusercontent.com/82133627/152612673-4db83667-310b-466b-b70f-4324ddb3b591.gif)

  ## Future Features
+  * Portfolio Chart on portolio page
+  * More details on the stock pages(Market Value, Cost, Stats on the stock(market cap, 52 day high/low etc))
   * A leaderboard of all the users's net worth and rules for a stock simulatior game
+  * Responsiveness on mobile clients

 ## Code snippets